 On the day of your appointment:

 Before you leave home please remember for your safety it is important for you to attend on your own unless you are with a child or vulnerable person who needs support.
+Please ensure you attend the appointment only a few minutes ahead of the scheduled time, wearing a mask, with limited bags or additional clothing.
+Additionally, Some of our patients have found the online check in very useful.
 Please could you have some light refreshment, brush your teeth and visit the toilet as these facilities will be restricted.

-In line with the expectation for all to wear masks in shops, we kindly request that you arrive at the practice wearing a mask and continue to do so until you are in your dentist or hygienist’s surgery.
+In line with government guidance, we kindly request that you arrive at the practice wearing a mask and continue to do so until you are in your dentist or hygienist’s surgery.
 Please see more on face masks below.

 For your absolute safety, once you are in the practice, we will ask you again if you or your family have any further symptoms of COVID-19.
 We may need to reschedule your appointment for the safety of our team if you do but we will give you a new appointment when your ‘self-isolation’ has ended.
 We will also ask if you are a parent or carer if you have any symptoms and we hope that you will find it reassuring to know that we perform daily ‘risk assessments’ on each member of our team ensuring that anyone who shows any signs or symptoms remains at home for the required period.